 John Hobbs Memorial Medal

-The John Hobbs medal was once awarded by the NSW regional group of Birds Australia, but since 1999 has been a national award which is conferred for outstanding contributions to Australasian ornithology by an amateur ornithologist.
+The John Hobbs medal was once awarded by the NSW regional group of Birds Australia, but since 1999 has been a national award which is conferred for outstanding amateur contributions to Australasian ornithology.

 2019 John Hobbs Medalist

 For the last 50 years Dick Cooper has been working quietly in the background making a significant impact on NSW and Australian ornithology.
 His major achievement has been in Field Atlas work, but he has also donated his time and effort to other birdwatching and ornithological ventures.
 Despite a busy professional life, he has always found time for bird study, heading bush and sharing his knowledge with other people.

 From childhood in the suburbs of Sydney interspersed with schooling in Melbourne, Dick took up birdwatching.
 By the mid- 1960s Dick had settled in Hornsby in northern Sydney, and joined bird clubs – notably, the NSW Field Ornithologists Club (FOC), formed at much the same time as the break-up of state-based branches of the RAOU.
 Dick was involved in the Club’s birdwatching outings – usually local, but often overnight camping in remote areas such as inaccessible parts of the Blue Mountains.
 Dick often went with a dedicated group of birdwatchers including Terry and Ann Lindsey, Margaret Cameron and Ted Nixon.